wazuh/wazuh-documentation/source/user-manual/reference/daemons/index.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Know the Wazuh Daemons that perform different actions like communicating with the server or making integrity checks on systems.
+  :description: Know the Wazuh Daemons that perform different actions between the different components of the Wazuh platform.
+Learn more about it in this section.

 .. _daemons: